Hop til indhold

 How do I find out whether I have PFA Health Insurance?

-At My PFA, you can see whether you are covered by PFA Health Insurance.
+On My PFA, you can see whether you are covered by PFA Health Insurance.

 I need to use my PFA Health Insurance, what should I do?